metagenomics/metagenomics-tk/docs/developer_guidelines.md

 4. Custom error strategies that do not follow the strategy defined in nextflow.config, should be documented (see Megahit example).

+## Databases

+If the same database is downloaded during runtime by multiple processes, it takes up an unnecessary ammount of disc space.
+One idea is too always use the same place to store these databases.
+This place should be described in `params.databases`.
+If other processes try to use this databases they can look at `params.databases` on the current machine.
+If it is present it can be used, if not it should be downloaded.
+Through this procedure only one copy of each databases is used, which is space-saving.

 ## Configuration

 Every process should be configurable by providing a parameters string to the tool in the process.